Opioid epidemic not just a rural problem. Big cities also grapple with scourge.

 "Sometimes places that have had such high rates have no place to go" but down, she added.

-The new CDC "Vital Signs" report was released a week after Attorney General Jeff Sessions issued a "statement of interest" in support of the local governments that are already suing the big pharmaceutical makers and distributors that have swamped many states with prescription painkillers that have turned millions of Americans into junkies.
+The new CDC "Vital Signs" report was released a week after Attorney General Jeff Sessions issued a "statement of interest" in support of local governments that are suing the big pharmaceutical makers and distributors, accusing them of swamping many states with prescription painkillers and turning millions of Americans into junkies.

-Skeptics said Sessions' move — like Trump's much-hyped opioid commission — are all talk and not much action.
+Skeptics said Sessions' move — like Trump's much-hyped opioid commission — is all talk and not much action.

-The new CDC numbers comes from analysis of emergency room data from 16 states, including some that have been hit hardest by the plague — Delaware, Illinois, Indiana, Kentucky, Massachusetts, Maine, Missouri, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Rhode Island, West Virginia and Wisconsin.
+The new CDC numbers come from analysis of emergency room data from 16 states, including some hardest hit by the plague — Delaware, Illinois, Indiana, Kentucky, Massachusetts, Maine, Missouri, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Rhode Island, West Virginia and Wisconsin.

 The CDC found: